 The COVID-19 pandemic and resulting global economic disruptions have impacted our operations and are expected to continue to impact our operations for the foreseeable future.
-For a detailed discussion of the pandemic and its expected effects, refer to the section above titled "The COVID-19 Pandemic."
+For a detailed discussion of the pandemic and its expected effects, refer to the section above titled "The COVID-19 Pandemic" and "Results of Operations by Segment."